Lendas Encantadas

 Lendas Encantadas is the fourth album by Brazilian progressive rock band Apocalypse.
-It's a reissue of their first work (available in LP format only, titled Apocalypse) with all lyrics in Portuguese.
+It is a reissue of their first work (available in LP format only, titled Apocalypse) with all lyrics in Portuguese.
 The difference is that one track was completely re-recorded ("Sozinho, Perdido Dentro de Mim") and the guitar parts are added to this CD.
 Three bonus tracks recorded in 1992–1993 ("Mesmo que não Haja Nada", "Levando a Vida" and "Chamando por Ajuda – Crying for Help – Portuguese version") were also included.